KaiqueZambrano/chez-gamekit/README.md

 # chez-gamekit

-Raylib bindings, an ECS, and game utilities for Chez Scheme.
+Minimal 2D ECS-based game framework for Chez Scheme, built on top of raylib.
 Built for personal use — simple 2D games.
 No package system, no dependencies beyond Chez Scheme and raylib.

 ## Requirements